Nikon D100 vs Olympus E-M1 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D100 and Olympus OM-D E-M1 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D100 does not offer wifi capability.
+In contrast, the D100 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the D100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the D100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D100 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D100 was succeeded by the Nikon D200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Is the Nikon D100 better than the Olympus E-M1 II or vice versa?
 The listing below highlights the relative strengths of the two models.